Lentil Puree

 Recipe Notes

 1. Consistency – Depending on baby’s age and stage, you can adapt this easily to suit your baby’s needs.
 First tastes/early weaning?
 Add a little cooled boiled water, formula milk or expressed breast milk immediately before serving to make a runnier puree.
 Later weaning/older babies?
-Make this as textured/mashed as you like by reducing the amount of water added in Step 3, and reducing the chopping time and speed in Step 4.
+Make this as textured/mashed as you like by reducing the blending/chopping time.

-2. Storage – Store in an airtight container in the fridge for up to 2 days or freezer for up to 1 month.
-Be sure to practice food safety [4] when storing, defrosting and/or reheating baby food.
+2. Storage & reheating – Store in the fridge in a labelled airtight container for 2 days or freezer for 1 month.
+Be sure to practice food safety when storing, defrosting and/or reheating baby food.
 If using frozen food, defrost overnight in fridge and then reheat to steaming hot.
 Allow to cool before serving.

 Nutrition Information